sideria/An-Angle-in-Trigonometry/source/preface.rst

 Although I would like to give a pdf version of the book for download but the content keep changing and there will be just too many versions of the book.
 Also, because of several customizations done in the book the pdf version does not come out as nice as html one.
-Also, for problems only 50 problems are given per page and same applies for solutions chapter.
-This is because MathJaX takes a lot of time to render mathematics if all the mathematical formulas are on the same page.
+I express my gratefulness to Khan Academy for providing KaTeX which is used to render all the math in the book.

 Shiv Shankar Dayal